-- 41 delay the effective date, or to disapprove and annul a rule - 42 are subsequently held unconstitutional, then the grant of - 43 rulemaking authority and any rule proposed or adopted after - 44 August 28, 2022, shall be invalid and void. - 45 3.
-The provisions of this section shall expire on - 46 August 28, 2026.
-The board shall provide a final report on - 47 approved projects and related data or findings to the - 48 general assembly on or before December 31, 2025.
-The name, - 49 location, approval dates, and general description of an - 50 approved pilot project shall be deemed a public record under - 51 chapter 610. - 334.036.
-1. For purposes of this section, the - 2 following terms shall mean: - 3 (1) "Assistant physician", any graduate of a North - 4 American medical school [graduate] accredited by the Liaison - 5 Committee on Medical Education or the Commission on - 6 Osteopathic College Accreditation who: - 7 (a) Is a resident and citizen of the United States or - 8 is a legal resident alien; - 9 (b) Has successfully completed Step 2 of the United - 10 States Medical Licensing Examination or the equivalent of - 11 such step of any other board-approved medical licensing - 12 examination within the three-year period immediately - 13 preceding application for licensure as an assistant - 14 physician, or within three years after graduation from a - 15 medical college or osteopathic medical college, whichever is - 16 later; - 17 (c) Has not completed an approved postgraduate - 18 residency and has successfully completed Step 2 of the - 19 United States Medical Licensing Examination or the - 20 equivalent of such step of any other board-approved medical - 21 licensing examination within the immediately preceding three-
+August 28, 2026.
+The board shall provide a final report on

+334.036.
+1. For purposes of this section, the following terms shall mean:

+- (1) "Assistant physician", any graduate of a North

+American medical school [graduate] accredited by the Liaison

+Committee on Medical Education or the Commission on

+Osteopathic College Accreditation who: - (a) Is a resident and citizen of the United States or is a legal resident alien; - (b) Has successfully completed Step 2 of the United States Medical Licensing Examination or the equivalent of such step of any other board-approved medical licensing examination within the three-year period immediately preceding application for licensure as an assistant physician, or within three years after graduation from a medical college or osteopathic medical college, whichever is later; - (c) Has not completed an approved postgraduate residency and has successfully completed Step 2 of the United States Medical Licensing Examination or the equivalent of such step of any other board-approved medical licensing examination within the immediately preceding three-year period unless when such three-year anniversary occurred he or she was serving as a resident physician in an accredited residency in the United States and continued to do so within thirty days prior to application for licensure as an assistant physician; and - (d) Has proficiency in the English language.